angryelectron/xbmq-js/README.md

 * --loglevel info
 * --apiMode 2

-Alternatively, use a config file instead.
-Copy or rename `config.json.sample` to `config.json`.
+Then start the gateway with `xbmq <options>` (for global install).
+Alternatively, if installed locally (vs. globally), you can use a config file.
+Copy or rename `config.json.sample` to `config.json` and lauch using `./xbmq.js` (or via pm2).

 Note: Command-line arguments override config.json.

 Operation
 ---------